tamastatai/zerda-final-exam/README.md

 Create a function that takes a list of numbers and returns a new list where all the duplicate values are removed

 ## 20.
-Create a function that rakes a list of numbers and returns the second biggest element from it
+Create a function that takes a list of numbers and returns the second biggest element from it

 ## 21.
 Create a function that takes two list of numbers and returns a new list that only consists those numbers that are in the first array but not in the second